colinstein/dotfiles/README.md

       $ ~/.dotfiles/bin/install_dotfiles.sh

+### Create Keychain Passwords
+To avoid storing passwords in plain text, they should be added to keychain so that they can be extracted via the security tool.
+So far the required password list includes:

+  * iCloud Email:

+    $ security add-generic-password -D "email password" -C "mutt" -c "mutt" \
+      -d "email password" -s "IMAP" \
+      -a "EMAILGOESHERE" \
+      -w "PASSWORDGOESHERE"

+Change out the email/password lines as appropriate.

+Unfortunately mopidy does not support a 'password command' option so your passwords for spotify, gmusic, etc must be stored plain text on the disk.
+The only protection will come from disk encryption and permissions.
+For that reason the mopidy.conf file is copied rather than symlinked: you won't accidentally commit your passwords to the repo and share them on github.

 ### Notes
 #### Known Issues
 This is a work in progress.
 While I have all of this software working nicely